HomeDing/homeding.github.io/elements/dht.md

 **resendTime** - The current values of the probe are resent after this specified time even when not changing.

-**onTemperature** - hese actions are emitted by the element when the temperature gets a new value.
+**onTemperature** - These actions are emitted by the element when the temperature gets a new value.
 The action will not be sent when reading ne sensor values that stay the same.

 **onHumidity** - These actions are emitted by the element when the humidity gets a new value.
 The action will not be sent when reading ne sensor values that stay the same.